KILTprotocol/docs/docs/sdk/1-workshop/09-verification-authenticity.md

 node verification-with-nonce.js
 ```

-You should see in your logs that `isSenderOwner` is `true`: this means that the claimer presenting the `attestedClaim` is the same that owns it, so it has not been stolen or compromised.
+You should see in your logs that `isSenderOwner` is `true`: this means that the claimer presenting the `credential` is the same that owns it, so it has not been stolen or compromised.

 Looking good!

-You can also see what would happen when a malicious actor presents a stolen `attestedClaim` to a <span class="label-role verifier">verifier</span>.
+You can also see what would happen when a malicious actor presents a stolen `credential` to a <span class="label-role verifier">verifier</span>.
 Try this out:

 - Create another identity, let's refer to it as Mallory (= malicious);
 - Sign the nonce above with Mallory's identity, hence creating a new `signedNonce`;
-- Create a new `invalidDataToVerify` object with this new `signedNonce` and with Alice's `attestedClaim` we've been using so far;
+- Create a new `invalidDataToVerify` object with this new `signedNonce` and with Alice's `credential` we've been using so far;
 - As a <span class="label-role verifier">verifier</span>, verify the `signedNonce` in `invalidDataToVerify` via `KiltUtils.Crypto.verify`;
 - You'll see that this verification will return `false`: the <span class="label-role verifier">verifier</span> will know that this credential is not owned by Mallory.